DPT – Doctor of Physical Therapy

 Cert ART – Certified Active Release Technique

-Steve is a licensed physical therapist and manager of our East Grand Rapids clinic.
+Steve is a licensed physical therapist and the center manager of our East Grand Rapids clinic.
 He grew up in East Grand Rapids, graduated from Hope College, and earned his doctorate in physical therapy from the University of Wisconsin-Madison.

 University of Wisconsin-Madison 2014